-The purpose of this test is to evaluate the correct operation of the APP sensor based on the output voltages in relation to the gas pedal position.
+The purpose of this test is to evaluate the operation of the accelerator pedal position sensor based on the output voltages in relation to pedal position.

 Connection for diagnostic work will vary dependent on application.

 Technicians should whenever possible gain access to the test circuit without damage to seals and insulation.
 If this is not possible then make sure appropriate repairs are completed.

 PicoScope offers a range of options within the test kits.

 Testing sensors and actuators (to include relevant circuit/connectors):

 In this example, the Accelerator Pedal Position (APP) sensor is of the potentiometer type.
 It receives two reference voltages from the Powertrain Control Module (PCM), having two ground wires and two signal wires that send a varying voltage back to the PCM relating to accelerator pedal position.
 The signal voltage sent back to the PCM may vary from manufacturer to manufacturer but will probably never be greater than 5 volts.

 With the increasing level of electronic control and the subsequent decrease in moving mechanical parts it is inevitable that we will see more items being controlled in a "fly by wire manner".